gmeligio/terraform-provider-netparse/docs/data-sources/cidr.md

 page_title: "netparse_cidr Data Source - netparse"
 subcategory: ""
 description: |-
-  Parses an IP address and prefix length in CIDR notation as defined in RFC 4632 https://rfc-editor.org/rfc/rfc4632.html and RFC 4291 https://rfc-editor.org/rfc/rfc4291.html.
+  Parses an IP address and prefix length in CIDR notation.
+It uses the net/netip https://pkg.go.dev/net/netip#Prefix.Masked go package to parse the CDIR.
+For more details in CIDR notation, see RFC 4632 https://rfc-editor.org/rfc/rfc4632.html and RFC 4291 https://rfc-editor.org/rfc/rfc4291.html.
 ---

 # netparse_cidr (Data Source)

-Parses an IP address and prefix length in CIDR notation as defined in [RFC 4632](https://rfc-editor.org/rfc/rfc4632.html) and [RFC 4291](https://rfc-editor.org/rfc/rfc4291.html).
+Parses an IP address and prefix length in CIDR notation.
+It uses the [net/netip](https://pkg.go.dev/net/netip#Prefix.Masked) go package to parse the CDIR.
+For more details in CIDR notation, see [RFC 4632](https://rfc-editor.org/rfc/rfc4632.html) and [RFC 4291](https://rfc-editor.org/rfc/rfc4291.html).

 ## Example Usage